201 Lindy Boggs

 Degrees

 The School of Science and Engineering offers the Bachelor of Science in Engineering (B.S.E.) and the Bachelor of Science (B.S.) degrees at the undergraduate level.
-The School offers the major in Computer Science as a Coordinate Major with any other stand-alone major offered by Newcomb-Tulane College.
 Students also may earn certificates or minors which complement the undergraduate degree.
 The School offers graduate-level certificates, Master of Science (M.S.) degrees, and the Doctor of Philosophy (Ph.D.).

 Undergraduate Programs